Netflix drops the full trailer for ‘Bright,’ its $90M+ potential blockbuster hit

 Snap tests the retail waters by selling Spectacles in Harrods

 Netflix may have its first blockbuster movie on its hands.
-The new, full-length trailer for the upcoming Will Smith movie, “Bright,” from “Suicide Squad” director David Ayer dropped during San Diego’s Comic-Con yesterday.
+The new, full-length trailer for the upcoming Will Smith movie, “Bright,” from “Suicide Squad” director David Ayer, dropped during San Diego’s Comic-Con yesterday.
 The trailer gives viewers a longer look into the upcoming film, which takes place in a futuristic world where magical creatures like orcs and elves exist alongside humans, and face discrimination because of their differences.

 The movie’s plot sees Smith playing LAPD cop Scott Ward, who’s paired with an orc partner, Nick Jakoby (Joel Edgerton) – one of the first orcs to be appointed to the police department.
 Despite their issues, the two bond while on a mission to track down a powerful weapon: a magic wand that everyone’s after.